 POV shots are the most used when the director wants to carry any emotions to a particular scene and attract the audience to the center of the action.
 Additionally, these shots must be used only when the storyline demands them.

 Here are some examples of how POV shots have been used in films:

 One of the earliest uses of POV shots in cinema was in an action scene.
 This shot immerses the viewer into action and involves them.
 For example, in a snowball fight in Abel Gance’s 1927 film Napoleon, a handheld camera captured the battle.
 Additionally, rapid cuts added to the film’s dynamism, making it a dazzling shot.

 2. The feel of the superhuman being or extraterrestrial being

-Point of view shots help explain a character’s challenge in handling a particular situation.
+Point-of-view shots help explain a character’s challenge in handling a particular situation.
 These shots help convey perspectives that you cannot acquire through observation.
 Being in the shoes of a superhuman or an alien will help the audience get their feeling.
-Some of the examples include:
+Some examples include:

 Transformation scene from Spiderman